 Shechem in Genesis 33 and 34 is a family and a town.
-In my tribe series its importance is that it is the places where Simeon and Levi incur their father’s wrath by killing all the men of Shechem.
+In my tribe series, its importance is that it is the places where Simeon and Levi incur their father’s wrath by killing all the men of Shechem.
 It is also where Jacob built an altar and bought a piece of land that he later gave to Joseph.

-After Joshua brought the children into the Promise Land they were instructed in Deuteronomy 27 to have some tribes stand on Mount Gerizim and pronounce blessings for Israel and the other tribes to stand on Mount Ebal to pronounce curses.
+After Joshua brought the children into the Promised Land they were instructed in Deuteronomy 27 to have some tribes stand on Mount Gerizim and pronounce blessings for Israel and the other tribes to stand on Mount Ebal to pronounce curses.

 The land went to Ephraim in the allotment and Shechem became a city of refuge as stated in Joshua 17:17.

 We see it again in Judges 9 being associated with Abimelech.